ignc-research/arena-rosnav/README.md

 ## 1. Installation
 Please refer to [Installation.md](docs/Installation.md) for detailed explanations about the installation process.

+## 1.1.
+Docker
+We provide a Docker file to run our code on other operating systems.
+Please refer to [Docker.md](docs/Docker.md) for more information.

 ## 2. Usage

 ### DRL Training